tramnancy/Soil-Organic-Carbon-in-Southeast-Asia/README.md

 >
 > Dataset available on Figshare: [https://doi.org/10.6084/m9.figshare.23736891](https://doi.org/10.6084/m9.figshare.23736891)

-The dataset aggregates 4,341 observations from 209 peer-reviewed articles across nine Southeast Asian countries (1987–2023).
-After applying inclusion criteria, 2,709 observations were used in this analysis.
+The dataset aggregates 4341 observations from 209 peer-reviewed articles across nine Southeast Asian countries (1987–2023).
+After applying the inclusion criteria, 2699 observations were used in this analysis.

 ### Climate Data